catdad-experiments/heic-convert/README.md

 })();
 ```

-Convert the main imgae in a HEIC to PNG
+Convert the main image in a HEIC to PNG

 ```javascript
 const { promisify } = require('util');